 API Reference Overview (VSK Fire TV)

-Alexa converts the utterances users say (for example, to search for a TV show, or to play a movie) into directives.
-A directive is a set of data and instructions, expressed in JSON, that Alexa sends to your Lambda.
+Alexa converts the utterances users say (for example, utterances to search for a TV show or to watch a movie) into directives.
+A directive is a set of data and instructions, expressed in JSON, that Alexa sends to your app or Lambda.
 Video skills for Fire TV apps can support a variety of directives, such as

 Your Lambda must interpret and handle the directive to fulfill the user's request.
 Your Lambda both sends a response back to Alexa and takes the appropriate action to fulfill the request.

 Alexa sends the following directives with Fire TV apps.

 ||Sent when users ask Alexa to play specific video content.|

 ||Sent when users ask Alexa to search for video content.|

 ||Sent when users request to play, stop, and navigate playback for video content.|

 ||Sent when users request to fast-forward (or skip) or rewind to a specific duration.|